Skip to main content

 Hailey Ho, Student

 Hailey is a proud multiracial (Native Hawaiian, Chinese, and Portuguese) student leader from Kapolei, Hawai‘i.
 Her ultimate career goal is to work for Pixar as a computer programmer to tell stories of different people.
-She believes she is a leader because she tasks risk to pursue her passions.
+She believes she is a leader because she takes risks to pursue her passions.
 She is curious, has a growth mindset, and is willing to participate in new learning experiences.

 Dana Haukaas, Principal, Todd County Middle School